Methodism: Origins

 Initially, the Methodists merely sought reform within the Church of England (Anglicanism), but the movement gradually departed from that Church.
 George Whitefield's preference for extemporaneous prayer rather than the fixed forms of prayer in the Book of Common Prayer, in addition to his insistence on the necessity of the new birth, set him at odds with Anglican clergy.

 As Methodist societies multiplied, and elements of an ecclesiastical system were, one after another, adopted, the breach between John Wesley and the Church of England gradually widened.
-In 1784, Wesley responded to the shortage of priests in the American colonies due to the American Revolutionary War by ordaining preachers for America with power to administer the sacraments.
+In 1784, Wesley responded to the shortage of priests in the American colonies due to the American Revolutionary War by ordaining preachers for America with the power to administer the sacraments.
 Wesley's actions precipitated the split between American Methodists and the Church of England (which held that only bishops could ordain people to ministry).

 With regard to the position of Methodism within Christendom, "John Wesley once noted that what God had achieved in the development of Methodism was no mere human endeavor but the work of God.
 As such it would be preserved by God so long as history remained."
 Calling it "the grand depositum" of the Methodist faith, Wesley specifically taught that the propagation of the doctrine of entire sanctification was the reason that God raised up the Methodists in the world.
 In light of this, Methodists traditionally promote the motto "Holiness unto the Lord".

-The influence of Whitefield and Lady Huntingdon on the Church of England was a factor in the founding of the Free Church of England in 1844.
-At the time of Wesley's death there were over 500 Methodist preachers in British colonies and the United States.
+John William Fletcher became one of the key teachers of Methodist theology when he immigrated to England and became an Anglican minister.
+He was also instrumental in leading the charismatic movement.
+He was Wesley's choice of successor to the Methodist movement, but died before Wesley.
+At the time of Wesley's death, there were over 500 Methodist preachers in British colonies and the new United States.
 Total membership of the Methodist societies in Britain was recorded as 56,000 in 1791, rising to 360,000 in 1836 and 1,463,000 by the national census of 1851.